-Antihistamines are medications used to relieve symptoms of allergic reactions by blocking the effects of histamine, a substance in the body that is released during allergic reactions.
-Histamine plays a central role in allergy symptoms such as itching, sneezing, runny nose, eye irritation and skin rashes.
-Antihistamines are often used to treat hay fever (allergic rhinitis), urticaria (hives), conjunctivitis (inflammation of the eyes), and in some cases, eczema and asthma.
+Antihistamines are medications used to relieve the symptoms of allergic reactions by blocking the effects of histamine, a substance released in the body during allergic reactions.
+Histamine plays a central role in allergic symptoms such as itching, sneezing, runny nose, eye irritation, and skin rashes.
+Antihistamines are commonly used to treat hay fever (allergic rhinitis), urticaria (hives), conjunctivitis (eye inflammation), and in some cases, eczema and asthma.

 Classes of antihistamines